-DigiCert may deliver certificates in any secure manner within a reasonable time after issuance.
+DigiCert may deliver certificates in any secure manner within a reasonable time after issuance allowed by the associated legal agreements, CP, and technical requirements.
 Generally, DigiCert delivers certificates by providing the Subscriber a hypertext link to a user id/password-protected location where the subscriber may log in and download the certificate or via email to the email address designated by the Subscriber during the application process.